-To see if the Town will vote to appropriate the sum of One Million Seven Hundred Thousand Dollars (\$1,700,000), to pay costs of constructing a new cemetery on Glen Street/Nourse Street, and for the payment of all costs incidental and related thereto, and to determine whether this amount shall be raised by taxation, transfer from available funds, borrowing or otherwise; or to take any other action relative thereto.
+To see if the Town will vote to raise and appropriate, borrow pursuant to any applicable statute or transfer from available funds, the sum of One Million Seven Hundred Thousand Dollars (\$1,700,000), or such other amount as Town Meeting may approve for the construction of the new cemetery on Glen Street/Nourse Street including any incidental or related support items, or take any other action relative thereto.

 Town Manager's Statement - This funding would be used to furnish all activities required to construct and make the first Phase of this cemetery expansion project available for use.
 This would include considerable earthwork, materials processing, construction of roads, water system, paths, landscaping and walls to meet the Town's needs for years to come.
 The expansion is required as the current cemetery nears capacity.
-The motion for this article requires a 2/3 majority vote.
+The motion for this article requires a 2/3rd majority vote.